Victoria Moroles

 Victoria Moroles (born September 4, 1996) is an American actress.
 She played Andie on the Disney Channel show Liv and Maddie.
 She has also played Hayden Romero on MTV's Teen Wolf in seasons 5 and 6 (2015–2017).
 She also starred in the Hulu comedy Plan B, directed by Natalie Morales.

-Early life

-Moroles was born in Corpus Christi, Texas, and raised in Rockport, Texas, off the Gulf of Mexico.
-At a young age she was always recruiting friends and family to act out her shows in her living room.
-She studied dance and participated in theater growing up.

-Career
+Biography

-Moroles left Texas during her middle school years to follow her dreams in Los Angeles.
+Moroles was born in Corpus Christi, Texas.
+She left Texas during her middle school years to follow her dreams in Los Angeles.
+In 2014, Moroles appeared as Pia in the Disney Channel Original Movie Cloud 9 starring Dove Cameron and Luke Benward, which was premiered on January 17, 2014.

+Moroles joined cast to play the recurring role of Andie Bustamante in the comedy series Liv and Maddie and also the recurring role as Hayden Romero in the supernatural teen drama Teen Wolf, based on the 1985 film of the same name.